 Home automation and the intelligent connected home – roots and realities

-To illustrate this fact let’s look at some of the existing standards, technologies, functions and realities in two different areas, home automation and small building automation on one hand and the smart home ‘segment’ as it’s often understood in the sense of connected appliances, remote controls and, today, IoT-enabled appliances at home on the other hand.
+To illustrate this fact let’s look at some of the existing standards, technologies, functions and realities in two different areas, home automation with its increasingly importance of ‘smaller’ building management systems and small building automation on one hand and the smart home ‘segment’ as it’s often understood in the sense of connected appliances, remote controls and, today, IoT-enabled appliances at home on the other hand.
 Two separate, yet converging worlds as we’ll see.

 Home automation: around and evolving since the eighties